You are here

 Public spaces protection orders

 North Tyneside Council has recently developed proposals to introduce Public Space Protection Orders (PSPOs) in the borough.
-In July, the Elected Mayor and her Cabinet approved the draft proposals and a public consultation exercise to receive feedback on them.
+In July, the authority approved the draft proposals and a public consultation exercise to receive feedback on them.
 The proposals relate to the priorities of the Our North Tyneside Plan where our places will be:

 - Great places to live, and attract others to visit or work here and,